seimon-ohh/urnen-store/README.md

 The **Fashion E-commerce Starter** is a modern, customizable e-commerce template built with **Medusa 2.0**.
 Designed around the concept of the sustainable furniture brand **Sofa Society**, this starter showcases the power of new Medusa 2.0 version.
 With its focus on cutting-edge design, sustainability, and personalization, Sofa Society offers users an elegant shopping experience where they can explore customizable collections, product options, and a streamlined checkout flow.

 This starter kit is an ideal solution for developers who need to set up a professional, feature-rich fashion e-commerce store quickly.
-It comes with a sleek and modern design, customizable collections, an Inspiration page, an About page, and a streamlined checkout process.
+It comes with a sleek and modern design, customizable collections, an About page, and a streamlined checkout process.
 The storefront is fully responsive and optimized for mobile, tablet, and desktop devices.

 <h2>Table of Contents</h2>